Multi-Objective Maximization of Monotone Submodular Functions with Cardinality Constraint: Main Results

-Note that the runtime is now independent of $\epsilon$.
 The first stage makes $O(mn)$ oracle queries, the second stage runs the continuous greedy algorithm on all functions simultaneously and makes $\tilde{O}(n^8)$ queries to each function oracle, contributing $O(mn^8)$ to the runtime.
-Stage 2 results in a fractional solution that can be written as a convex combination of $O(nk^2)$ sets of cardinality $k$ each (bases) (ref.\ Appendix A in \cite{vond1}).
-For cardinality constraint, swap rounding can merge two bases in $O(k)$ time hence, the last stage takes time $O(nk^3)$. \end{proof}
+Finally, the simple independent rounding in Stage 3 takes time $O(n)$. \end{proof}